aamplugin/docs/src/question/README.md

 It is our ever-growing place for common questions and answers from many AAM users. **Please give your best effort to find the answers here first**, and if you are lost, then do not hesitate to submit [the contact form below](#contact-form).

 ::: tip The rule of thumb
 If you can not find the answer for your question within 10 mins then contact us.
-As an option, you can also schedule a quick Zoom call [here](https://calendly.com/aamplugin/15mins).
 :::

 ### How the Q&A is organized